anthowen/gif-store/README.md

 ## About the code

 This is run by a single HTML file with React code embedded in.
-The base code is from @kentcdodds, you can read more about [here](https://github.com/kentcdodds/kifs/issues/3)
+The base code is from @kentcdodds, you can read more about it [here](https://github.com/kentcdodds/kifs/issues/3)